cjdrake/boolexpr/doc/source/introduction.rst

 Dependencies
 ============

-BoolExpr strives to be mostly self-contained.
-This section lists all of its various dependencies.
+This section lists all of BoolExpr's dependencies.

 Required: